-2__credit hours.
-Over 15 weeks, students will spend 100 minutes per week in lectures, class discussions, and examinations (25-30 hours for the semester).
-Instructional time includes a 3 hour final exam.
-Out of class work includes homework and preparation for exams and quizzes and is estimated at around 300 minutes per week.
+2 credit hours Didactic - 30 contact hours - over 15 weeks, students will spend approximately 100 minutes per week in an online/face-to-face format and examinations (25-30 hours for the semester).
+Instructional time includes a 3-hour final exam.
+Out of class work includes online discussions, preparation for exams and quizzes, and preparation for health assessment checkoffs and is estimated at around 450 minutes per week.